 If the pain continues and is still uncomfortable, it is advised to use a pain medicine that you know works for you and is safe.
 When using pain medication, it is important to remember that the medication will not work if placed directly onto the tooth, especially aspirin, but rather it should be taken orally and swallowed as directed.

-At your earliest convenience, visit our clinic for an emergency dental appointment so our dentists’ can provide a treatment plan for you.
+At your earliest convenience, visit our clinic for an emergency dental appointment so our dentists’ can provide a treatment plan for you or visit this link

 Broken or chipped tooth: